Nasal bone fracture

 Nasal bone fractures are the most common type of facial fractures, accounting for ~45% of facial fractures, and are often missed when significant facial swelling is present.

-Nasal bone fractures when isolated are most commonly a displaced fracture of one the paired nasal bones.
-There is often association with other facial fractures and this requires careful assessment 3,5:
+Nasal bone fractures, when isolated, are most commonly displaced fractures of one of the paired nasal bones.
+There is often associated with other facial fractures and this requires careful assessment 3,5:

-Nasal septal haematoma should also be actively assessed for.
+Nasal septal hematoma should also be actively assessed.

-It should be noted that cartilaginous injuries cannot be detected radiologically and that imaging of simple nasal bone fractures often add little to patient management.
-However, imaging can be useful in documentation, assessing extent and associated facial fractures and/or complications 5.
+It should be noted that cartilaginous injuries cannot be detected radiologically and that imaging of simple nasal bone fractures often adds little to patient management.
+However, imaging can be useful in the documentation, assessing the extent and associated facial fractures and/or complications 5.